S2Mackinley/201reading-notes/read07.md

     `var quayHotel = new Hotel('Quay', 40, 25):`

-* the first object is called quayHotel. its nme is 'Quay' and it has 40 rooms, 25 of which are booked
+* the first object is called quayHotel. its name is 'Quay' and it has 40 rooms, 25 of which are booked

-    var parkHotel = new Hotel('park', 120, 77);`
+    `var parkHotel = new Hotel('park', 120, 77);`

-* this obkect is called parkHotel. it name is 'Park' and it has 120 rooms, 77 are booked
+* this object is called parkHotel. it name is 'Park' and it has 120 rooms, 77 are booked